mernst/daikon-gradle-plugin/README.md

     testDriverPackage = "com.foo"
     // However, if you are not using Randoop, then you need a TestDriver.
     // This TestDriver should have a static void main method, so Daikon can
     // executed.
-Having said that, this plugin will automatically generate
-    // this TestDriver for you.
+This plugin can generate one for you.
+Later in this document,
+    // we describe how to do that.
 }
 ```

 ## Using a locally-built plugin

-You can build the plugin locally rather than downloading it from Maven Central.
+You can build the plug-in locally rather than downloading it from Maven Central.

-To build the plugin from source, run `./gradlew build`.
+To build the plug-in from source, run the `./gradlew build` command.

-If you want to use a locally-built version of the plugin, you can publish the plugin to your
+If you want to use a locally-built version of the plug-in, you must add the following configuration to
-local Maven repository by running `./gradlew publishToMavenLocal`.
-Then, add the following to
-the `settings.gradle` file in the Gradle project that you want to use the plugin:
+the `settings.gradle` file of your Gradle project:

 ```
 pluginManagement {